Mollie Evelyn Moore Davis: Career

 In 1874, she married Major Thomas Edward Davis, for many years the editor of The Daily Picayune.
-The removed subsequently to New Orleans, and took up their residence in the centre of the old French Quarter.
+They removed subsequently to New Orleans and took up their residence in the center of the old French Quarter.
 She was admitted into the innermost circle of the most exclusive Creole society, and enjoyed advantages for the study of it.
 She exploited these opportunities, making herself for many years a vital part of that society.
 At the same time, not being of Creole heritage, she was able to maintain a certain detachment and objectivity in point of view that lent especial value to her writing.
 She was careful to lay a solid foundation of accurate knowledge beneath her imaginative constructions, dedicating months of preliminary study of some historical circumstance or the understanding of some obscure tradition or custom connected with the plot of her story.